Teaching is the best way to learn.

 #3 Social media measurement & higher education, it’s still complicated

 In my course on social media marketing for higher education, the 4th week focuses on measurement and analytics.
-The topic is at the core of this course, because I’ve learned it can take time for anybody working in higher ed to ease up into the measurement issue.
+The topic is at the core of this course, because I’ve learned it can take time for anybody working in higher ed to ease up into a measurement mindframe.

-This is why I asked Dr. Liz Gross to develop a course dedicated to social media measurement in higher ed back in November 2014.
+This is why we also offer a course dedicated to social media measurement in higher ed since January 2015.

 In higher education marketing, the question of measurement still looks scary for many.
 No wonder: there’s never time to tackle it when it’s seen as an afterthought.
 I don’t know about you, but when I’m scared of something, I tend to procrastinate – a lot.

 Things get even more complicated for measurement in higher ed marketing, because vendors want you to think what their tool will measure is exactly what you need.
 In a similar way, don’t the latest fitness machines or hot new diets always claim they will get you in shape in no time?
 Doing measurement right takes time, but all this hard work will make a huge difference for your school — and your career — as many of your peers in higher ed are still on the couch.